 (Source: VOM Radio.
-Edited for length, clarity, and age-appropriateness.)
+Edited and condensed for length and clarity.)

 Todd: Welcome to The Voice of the Martyrs Radio.
 We are in the studio today with Will Hart.
 Will, thanks for being with us.

 We have listeners who are sensing a call to go to some other nation and serve the Lord.
 How would you advise them?
 I am especially thinking of young people.
 [Will you] advise them or give them some next steps?

 Will: One of the things that we do is we train up missionaries in our organization.
 We partner very closely with a lot of organizations.
 We are friends with YWAM.
 If anybody is looking to go, I would encourage them to get training.
 Get equipped to the best of your ability.

 But at the end of the day, who is Jesus inside of you?
 Do you really love Him?
 The things that keep me going, the things that keep me continuing to give my life away are purely out of love.